Time Required

 How to Do It

-There’s no wrong way to keep a gratitude journal, but here are some general instructions as you get started.
+There’s no wrong way to keep a gratitude journal, but here are some guidelines to help you get started.

-Write down up to five things for which you feel grateful.
+Write down or type up to five things for which you feel grateful.
+You can use a notebook, your phone’s notes application, a word processor, or whatever works best for you.
 The physical record is important—don’t just do this exercise in your head.
-The things you list can be relatively small in importance (“The tasty sandwich I had for lunch today.”) or relatively large (“My sister gave birth to a healthy baby boy.”).
+The things you list can be relatively small in importance (“The tasty sandwich I had for lunch today”) or relatively large (“My sister gave birth to a healthy baby boy”).
 The goal of the exercise is to remember a good event, experience, person, or thing in your life—then enjoy the good emotions that come with it.

-As you write, here are nine important tips:
+As you write, here are some important tips:

-- Be as specific as possible—specificity is key to fostering gratitude.
-“I’m grateful that my co-workers brought me soup when I was sick on Tuesday” will be more effective than “I’m grateful for my co-workers.”
+- Be as specific as possible.
+Being as clear as possible is key to fostering gratitude.
+“I’m grateful that my coworkers brought me soup when I was sick on Tuesday” will be more effective than “I’m grateful for my coworkers.”

 - Go for depth over breadth.
-Elaborating in detail about a particular person or thing for which you’re grateful carries more benefits than a superficial list of many things.
+Going into detail about a particular person or thing for which you’re grateful carries more benefits than a surface-level list of many things.

 - Get personal.
 Focusing on people to whom you are grateful has more of an impact than focusing on things for which you are grateful.